 Our friend and guest blogger Chez LaRae worked up this zesty Peach BBQ Sauce canning recipe.
 You can follow LaRae’s amazing food adventures on Instagram and her website.
-LaRae is a self-taught baker, cooking and baking instructor, recipe developer, and an editor at @thefeedfeed.
+LaRae is a self-taught baker, cooking and baking instructor, and recipe developer.
 See LaRae's other recipe guest blog posts.

 Searching for a delicious and unique way to can fragrant, summer peaches?
 Try our zesty Peach BBQ Sauce.
 Peaches are an ideal base to make a sweet and zesty homemade condiment.
 When shopping for peaches, choose fruit with a pleasant and sweet aroma and that has an exterior that “gives” when you lightly press on it.
 Ripe peaches not only taste good, but their skins also slip off much easier when blanched in hot water.

 Peach BBQ Sauce can be brushed on chicken, pork, tofu, or grilled vegetables.
 Toss in cold pasta dishes, serve with cheese platters or spread on Dagwood sandwiches.
 The possibilities are truly endless.

 Tip: We use one fresh habanero pepper to give this sauce a little heat, but feel free to use a half pepper for a milder kick.